EikeMB/eikemb.github.io/_pages/about.md

 * Pre-primary to 5th grade.

 # 💼Job Experience

+2024 – date: Intern working with the R&D Engineering team at RheEnergise

+* Using the Modbus TCP protocol to read and write from and to sensors or other control units.
+* Developing an interface in LabVIEW to automate the main control system while also allowing manual control.

 2022 - 2023: Sailing instructor at AQVA (Association Québécoise de Voile Adaptée)